ezat-r/recipe-manager/ReadMe.md

 8. Do a git commit to push all changes to your local repository and run the following command: **git push -u heroku master**
 9. Access your heroku app link to see deployment.
 10. Your app is now deployed onto Heroku.

+## Running Locally

+In the event you would like to run the project locally follow the below steps:

+1. Via the terminal window or PowerShell (on Windows), cd into the root of the directory the project.
+2. Run the following command: **pip3 install -r requirements.txt** -> this will go ahead and install all dependencies needed to run the project.
+3. Once all requirements are install, run the following command: **python app.py**.
+4. This will launch a Flask Web Server and output a url on the terminal window.
+Copy and paste this in a browser and this will load the project.